christsven/H.E.A.T/ruleset/list-overview.md

 part of the platoon, where you may fill slots without any restriction.

 The lower part, as described in blue, are the reinforcing attachments.
-They come from other companies or battalions and can be selected as additions, but only two rows per platoon are allowed.
+They come from other companies or battalions and can be selected as additions, and two rows are allowed to be added without further cost.
 Once a row is chosen, you can use any or all slots of its row.
+More rows may be added for +30pt each.

+> This way players who dont want to have two companies can still get a larger
+> range of unit types.
+I am still playtesting this, so this might change still.

 ### Light infantry platoon